-The iconic TAG Heuer Aquaracer family of watches finally get a handful of new members that have their stainless steel bezels replaced with ceramic ones.
+The iconic TAG Heuer Aquaracer family finally gets a handful of new members that have their stainless steel bezels replaced with ceramic ones.
 Available in black and blue, with plain or blacked-out steel bodies, and featuring a nice choice of available straps, they are still relatively affordable if you take into account a nice combination of attractive styling, reliability and a bullet-proof automatic movement to finish the picture.

-Earlier this year, the Swiss watchmaking brand TAG Heuer has updated its famous Aquaracer line of relatively inexpensive diving watches with a number of new timepieces that feature scratch-proof bezel.
+Earlier this year, the Swiss watchmaking brand TAG Heuer has updated its famous Aquaracer line of relatively inexpensive divers with a number of new timepieces that feature scratch-proof bezel.
 While not replacing older models, they somehow manage to significantly refresh and expand the collection with just a couple of light brushes here and there effectively making it a lot more difficult to walk away from the store without blowing a major hole in your budget.

 As I have already mentioned, this is just a minor, um, mid-cycle update, so don’t expect this refreshed model to offer much new in the looks department.
 Besides the obvious scratch-resistant, glossy ceramic bezel, the 2015 Aquaracer line now features slightly revised dial with new hours, minutes, and seconds hands, as well as some minor adjustment to smaller elements, like inscriptions and hour markers.